aspensmonster-school/ee4390-senior-design-i/README.md

 The final deliverable should be a hardware RNG that has at least the following
 characteristics:

-* Functioning prototype that is outputting bits to the host, preferably with a throughput measured in kilobytes.
+* **(COMPLETE)**Functioning prototype that is outputting bits to the host, preferably with a throughput measured in kilobytes.
 Prototype should be constructable by hand (no mass manufacturing).
-* A host that is able to read these bitstreams with Free software.
+* **(COMPLETE)**A host that is able to read these bitstreams with Free software.
-* A host that can perform verification of the bitstream to ensure true randomness with Free software.
+* **(COMPLETE)**A host that can perform verification of the bitstream to ensure true randomness with Free software.
-* Inclusion of bitsream into entropy pool with a throughput rate that is greater than that of a stock linux kernel building entropy via hardware noise.
+* **(IN-PROGRESS)**Inclusion of bitsream into entropy pool with a throughput rate that is greater than that of a stock linux kernel building entropy via hardware noise.
-* **[ideal, but likely to bleed into second semester of design sequence]** Bitstream randomness verification on the hardware side rather than software.
+* **(IN-PROGRESS)**Bitstream randomness verification on the hardware side rather than software.
 If bitstream is not random, have hardware refuse to output it to host.
-* **[ideal, but likely to bleed into second semester of design sequence]** Hardware that is fully open and verifiable.
+* **(IN-PROGRESS)**Hardware that is fully open and verifiable.
 Use of open cores rather than proprietary ones.

 ##Main Goals: